JCGoran/typst-cv-template/template.typ

 #let default_font = "Carlito"
 #let default_math_font = "DejaVu Sans"
 #let default_separator = text(
-  fill: default_primary_color,
-  // this is because in some fonts (notably computer modern), it shows the vertical line as a horizontal one text(font: "Carlito", " \u{007c} "),
+  // this is because in some fonts (notably computer modern), it shows the
+  // vertical line as a horizontal one
+  font: "Carlito",
+  " \u{007c} ",
 )
 // dictionary of common icons and values
 #let get_default_icons(color: none) = {